powsybl/pypowsybl/docs/user_guide/flowdecomposition.rst

 ^^^^^^^^^^^^^^^

 Here is another example with a more complex network containing a phase-shifting transformer (PST).
-This PST has a non neutral tap position, thus forcing the flows in a certain direction.
+This PST has a non-neutral tap position, thus forcing the flows in a certain direction.
 This example illustrates the flow decomposition with such network element.

 .. image:: ../_static/images/flow_decomposition_PST.svg